-Guard at North Carolina sweepstakes parlor killed in robbery
+Police name guard shot at North Carolina sweepstakes parlor

 BURLINGTON, N.C.
-(AP) — A guard at a sweepstakes parlor in North Carolina has been killed during a robbery.
+(AP) — Police have released the name of a guard who was shot and killed during a robbery at a sweepstakes parlor in North Carolina.

-Burlington police said in a news release that officers were called to the parlor around 9:20 p.m.
-Sunday in response to a robbery and shooting.
+Burlington Sgt.
+Michael Grusky said in a news release that 25-year-old Michael Thomas Le of Greensboro died in the shooting Sunday night.

-Police say the guard had been shot in the back and an employee and customers had been shot in the head.
+Police say the guard had been beaten and shot in the back and an employee and customer had been shot in the head.

-The security officer was pronounced dead on arrival at Alamance Regional Medical Center in Burlington.
-His name has not been released.
+Le was pronounced dead on arrival at Alamance Regional Medical Center in Burlington.
 Police say his gun had been stolen.

 Most Read Nation & World Stories